temporalio/documentation/README.md

 $ yarn install
 ```

-Read the [yarn CLI docs](https://classic.yarnpkg.com/en/docs/cli/) to learn what yarn is doing.
+Read the [yarn CLI docs](https://classic.yarnpkg.com/en/docs/cli/) if you want to learn what yarn is doing.

-### View the site in localhost
+### View the site locally

 You can view the site via localhost in your browser by running this command from inside the project: